Bastille-ID/Bastille.Id.Core/README.md

-# Talegen.AspNetCore.hCAPTCHA
+# Bastille.Id.Core

-Talegen **hCAPTCHA** Middleware & Model Validation Library for ASP.net Core.
+Bastille.ID **Core** Management Library for the Bastille.ID Identity Server.

 This repository ([Bastille.Id.Core](https://github.com/Bastille-ID/Bastille.Id.Core)) is where we (Talegen) lead the development and maintenance of the Bastille.ID Core library.
 The source code here is available to everyone under the standard [Apache 2.0 license](https://github.com/Talegen/Talegen.AspNetCore.hCAPTCHA/blob/main/LICENSE).